fredkheisa/Alert-/README.md

 # Alert

-This is a website where users get to create different neiborhood profiles and others can join then get news on things happenning in their neighbor hood.
+This is a website where users get to create different neighbourhood profiles and others can join then get news on things happenning in their neighbor hood.

 ### Prerequisites